Elder Abuse: Dangers of Pressure Ulcers

 Pressure ulcers can be very serious and many long-term care facilities and skilled care facilities that are understaffed do not have the resources to turn each and every resident to meet their individualized needs.
 This form of neglect is severe and can lead to serious harm to your loved one if left unchecked.

-If a loved one of yours has developed pressure ulcers due to nursing home neglect contact an experienced personal injury attorney at Horwitz, Horwitz & Associates today at 800-985-1819.
+If a loved one of yours has developed pressure ulcers due to nursing home neglect contact an experienced nursing home abuse lawyers at Horwitz, Horwitz & Associates today at 800-985-1819.